 Will RV Parks Start Requiring Proof Of Vaccination?

 The COVID-19 vaccine is a fiery topic in itself.
-There are many that are against the vaccine altogether, and are often called Anti-Vaxxers.
-The question on the table for RVers is, whether you are willing to submit proof of vaccination against the COVID-19 virus in order to enter an RV park, RV resort, or campground?
+There are many that are against the vaccine altogether.
+These people are often called Anti-Vaxxers.
+Are you willing to submit proof of vaccination against the COVID-19 virus?
+Will it stop you from visiting an RV park, RV resort, or campground?

 If you are, then how will that work?
 Will every person in your group have to be vaccinated?
 If one person is not, will they be limited to certain locations at the campground, or will they all be denied entry?
 What about campgrounds with late check-in or unmanned offices?
 Will there be a proof of vaccination from, digital or otherwise, you have to fill in either onsite, or online?
 Or will RVers simply adorn the front of their RVs with a large cross, as in the days of the Plague if they are unvaccinated campers?

-For many, it may not be about being vaccinated at all.
-Until the vaccine becomes a tracking chip or a tattoo on your forehead, most are choosing to get the COVID vaccine and the proof of vaccination that goes with it.
-The question is, will you acquiesce to the demand just to get a campsite, or do you view it as an infringement on your personal rights?
+Until the vaccine becomes a tracking chip or a tattoo on your forehead, most people get the COVID vaccine.
+And of course, the proof of vaccination that goes with it.
+The question is, will you do it to get a campsite?
+Or do you view it as an infringement on your personal rights?
 Again, this is a fiery topic.

 As kids, our parents all had to submit shot records to the school to allow us to start kindergarten, third grade, etc. Is this much different?
 Did our parents have these same feelings and questions when vaccination requirements were set forth?

-It’s possible that much of the resistance to providing a proof of vaccination is rooted in the current distrust of the government establishment, on both sides of the aisle.
+Distrust of government is driving resistance to proof of vaccination.
+This is on both sides of the aisle.
 Is the government simply being cautious, or laying down a foundation to wrest further control away from its constituents?
 These are broad and volatile questions that belong elsewhere, but serve as a backdrop for our question, Will RVers allow RV parks to mandate a proof of vaccination in order to camp there?